Microplastics and human health: By systems

-Epidemiological studies
+Research limitations and scientific uncertainty

-Despite growing concern and evidence, most epidemiologic studies have focused on characterizing exposures.
-Epidemiological studies directly linking MPs to adverse health effects in humans remain yet limited and research is ongoing to determine the full extent of potential harm caused by MPs and their long-term impact on human health.
+Despite growing concern and evidence, most epidemiologic studies have focused on characterizing exposures rather than direct health impacts.
+Epidemiological studies directly linking MNPs to adverse health effects in humans still remain relatively limited and research is ongoing to determine the full extent of potential harm caused by MNPs and their long-term impact on human health.
+Public health agencies have acknowledged that there is a need for further research on assessing exposure levels and possible public health implications.
+Ongoing research aims to clarify exposure pathways, biological interactions, and risks.

-Prevalence

-MPs have been found in blood.
+A major limitation involves the lack of standardized methods for detecting and quantifying nanoplastics in environmental and biological samples.
+Variability in sampling techniques influences inconsistent data records.
+Accurately measuring nanoplastics is technically challenging because of their small size and different properties.
+For example, there is risk of sample contamination during collection, differences in whether studies report particle counts versus mass concentrations, and difficulty differentiating the effects of microplastics from the effects off absorbed pollutants.

+Additionally, much of the existing evidence originates from laboratory experiments and animal models, which may not directly reflect human exposure.
+Differences in particle size, shape, and chemical additives also complicate comparisons across studies.

+Experimental studies also often exceed typical environmental exposure levels when exposing animals or cells to concentrations.
+This makes it difficult to determine if these same effects will happen at lower, more realistic levels of exposure.
+No threshold in which nanoplastics begin to significantly affect human health has been established.

 Mitigating inhalation exposure to MNPs

-As of April 2024, there is no established NIOSH Recommended Exposure Limit (REL) for MNPs due to limited data on exposure levels to adverse health effects, the absence of standardization to characterize the heterogeneity of MNPs by chemical composition and morphology, and difficulty in measuring airborne MNPs.
-Thus, safety measures focus on the hierarchy of controls for nanomaterials with good industrial hygiene to implement source emission control with local exhaust ventilation, air filtration, and non-ventilating engineering controls such as substitution with less hazardous materials, administrative controls, Personal Protective Equipment (PPE) for skin, and respiratory protection.
+As of July 2026, there is no established NIOSH Recommended Exposure Limit (REL) for MNPs due to limited data on exposure levels and adverse health effects, the absence of standardization to characterize MNPs by chemical composition and morphology, and difficulty in measuring airborne MNPs.
+Thus, safety measures focus on the hierarchy of controls for nanomaterials with good industrial hygiene to implement source emission control.
+These mitigation strategies include local exhaust ventilation, air filtration, and non-ventilating engineering controls, such as substitution with less hazardous materials, administrative controls, Personal Protective Equipment (PPE) for skin, and respiratory protection.

 Research from the U.S. National Institute of Occupational Safety and Health (NIOSH) Nanotechnology Research Center (NTRC) show local exhaust ventilation and High Efficiency Particulate Air (HEPA) filtration to be effective mitigation to theoretically filter 99.97% of nanoparticles down to 0.3 microns.